Spanish or Italian — Which is better language for you?

 In terms of benefits, learning a language has an array of personal, academic, and professional help.

 For example, you can improve cognitive skills like memory, problem-solving, and critical thinking.
-It also makes you more competitive in a global job market and enhances prospects.
+This will make you more competitive in a global job market and enhance your prospects.

-Learning a second language can help to increase self-esteem and self-confidence.
-Overall, learning a second language can positively affect one’s life.
+Learning a second language can help increase self-esteem and self-confidence, which can, in turn, positively affect one’s life.

 In conclusion, both languages have much to offer.
 They are worth learning for those interested in expanding their cultural and linguistic horizons.